 Where else could you sit down to breakfast with a writer who has an Oscar on the shelf at home?
 Or sip fine French wine by the fireplace with a published author who’s been invited to a private audience with Mikhail Gorbachev to sign copies of her book?
 Sit next to a bona fide Hollywood agent at dinner?

 With a faculty/participant ratio of approximately 1:4, our faculty will be available to you for impromptu conversations throughout the retreat, sharing the lessons and tips they’ve learned—and the joys of the creative process—with you every step of the way.

 So come along and enjoy the most exclusive (and fun!) literary vacation of the year.
 In a castle.

-The retreat commences the evening of Friday, April 20th, with welcome cocktails, dinner and then, with a glass of fine wine in hand, a group discussion about writing in the castle’s historical salon.
+The retreat commences the evening of Friday, April 20th, with welcome cocktails, introductions, and dinner in the castle’s historic banqueting hall.

 Saturday, Sunday, Monday and Tuesday:

 7.30am – 8am: Morning meditation (optional) – led by renowned spiritual practitioner, Jason Chan, focused on opening our minds and calming our hearts, in order to get the creative juices flowing.